adanalife/contact-form/README.md

 You should be able to use as many fields as you want, the notifier by default simply sends you a field per line.

-TODO:

-- test framework
-- write a little errors library in js to include in the static site, all ajaxy like